chenwt/minorseq/doc/JULIET.md

 ## Phasing

-*Juliet* default mode is to call amino-acid / codon variants independently.
+*Juliet's* default mode is to call amino-acid / codon variants independently.
 Using `--mode-phasing`, variant calls from distinct haplotypes are clustered and visualized in the HTML output.
 The row-wise variant calls are "transposed" onto per column haplotypes.
+Each haplotype has an ID: `[A-Z]{1}[a-z]?`.
+For each variant, colored boxes in this row mark haplotypes that contain this variant.
+Colored boxes per haplotype / column indicate variants that co-occur.
-For each variant, the haplotype shows a colored box indicating the variants that co-occur, wild type is represented by plain dark gray.
-A color gradiant helps to distinguish between columns.
+Wild type, no variant, is represented by plain dark gray.
+A color palette helps to distinguish between columns.

 <img src="img/juliet_hiv-phasing.png" width="700px">